19 March 2020

 As things currently stand our office is closed whilst we await further guidance from the government as to when it will be safe to return and resume business as normal.

 Our switchboard is closed.
-You will, however, still be in a position to contact the office by email at email@example.com, which will be checked periodically.
+You will, however, still be in a position to contact the office by email at email@example.com, For existing clients you can also reach your Solicitor by contacting them on their direct dial number which you can find on correspondence.

 The senior directors are communicating regularly to discuss any changes that may be required as the situation develops.
 We will notify you of any significant changes either by direct communication or by publishing notification on our website.